MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/manage-your-hardware-submissions.md

 ## Registering an ExtensionId

-When you submit an extension INF to be signed, the dashboard attempts to register the **ExtensionId** with your account.
-If the **ExtensionId** is already registered, you'll see a message prompting you to use a different ID.
+When you submit an extension INF to be signed, the dashboard attempts to associate the **ExtensionId** with your account.
+If the **ExtensionId** is already registered with a different account, you'll see a message prompting you to use a different ID.

 For more information about specifying **ExtensionId**, see [Using an extension INF file](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/using-an-extension-inf-file).